MaggieLam-Lab/StandardDigestion-Opentrons/README.md

 ## Additional Information

-See also Opentrons API: https://docs.opentrons.com/v2/
+See also the [Opentrons API v2 documentation]https://docs.opentrons.com/v2/).

 ## Contributing